Regular well-child examinations are an important part of keeping kids healthy and up to date on immunizations against many serious childhood diseases.

 Developmental milestones for 5-year-olds include being able to:

-Child safety is another topic of concern.
-Your doctor will cover the importance of using age-appropriate car seats, closely supervising kids around swimming pools, using bicycle helmets and other protective gear, not smoking around kids, using sunscreen, and protecting children against exposed wires, outlets, and heat sources.
+Child safety is another topic of discussion.
+Your doctor will cover the importance of using car seats, supervising kids around swimming pools, using bicycle helmets and other protective gear, not smoking around kids, and using sunscreen.
 In homes with firearms, guns and ammunition should be stored separately and kept locked at all times.

-Parents often can tell by their child's appearance if they are ill, but certain symptoms warrant a call to your doctor.
-Though they may represent a minor illness such as a cold or ear infection, some symptoms can also signal a more serious infection or a chronic condition, such as asthma.
+Parents often can tell if their child is ill by his or her appearance, but certain symptoms warrant a call to your doctor.
+Though they may represent a minor illness such as a cold or ear infection, some symptoms also can signal a more serious infection or a chronic condition, such as asthma.